 About the Office of Fire Prevention and Control

-OFPC provides technical assistance to localities involved in fire investigations and also assists in the stabilization/mitigation of hazardous materials spills and in the development of mutual aid programs.
-The Office administers the State Fire Mobilization and Mutual Aid Plan and the Emergency Services Revolving Loan Program.
+OFPC provides routine emergency technical assistance to localities involved in fire investigations and also assists in the stabilization/mitigation of hazardous materials spills, technical rescues and in the development of mutual aid programs.
+The Office administers the State Fire Mobilization and Mutual Aid Plan provides operational assistance during major events, and administers the Emergency Services Revolving Loan Program.

 OFPC collects, compiles and disseminates information relating to fire and arson prevention and control; operates the State Information Management System; and is responsible for developing low ignition cigarette standards.